m3rcer/m3rcer.github.io/_posts/coding/python/CodeInjector/2021-29-07-Code_Injector.md

-## This is a python script that injects arbitary code (JS,HTML,PHP...) into the response of HTTP request.
+## This is a python script that injects arbitary code (JS,HTML,PHP...) into the response of a HTTP request.

 * The program works only on HTTP sites.